Exploring dependence between categorical variables: benefits and limitations of using variable selection within Bayesian clustering in relation to log-linear modelling with interaction terms: Simulation studies

 \section{Simulation studies}

-The translation we implement between clustering and search for interactions is novel.
-It is therefore necessary to present an extensive range of simulation studies in order to demonstrate advantages and limitations.
-The first simulation describes a relatively simple dependence structure.
+The translation we implement between clustering and log-linear model search is novel.
+We therefore present an extensive range of simulation studies to demonstrate advantages and limitations.
+The first describes a relatively simple dependence structure.
 More complex structures are studied in the next two simulations, whilst the last two demonstrate the benefit of our approach with regard to the analysis of sparse contingency tables.